-- The total working area is less than 1 ha. - The works will be temporary, localised, and completed during night time hours, when the traffic count is at its lowest levels. - Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low.
+- The works will be temporary, localised, and completed during night-time hours, when the traffic count is at its lowest levels. - Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the A9 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.